 A soft-sided cooler packed with water bottles and a few soft drinks will come in handy throughout your trip, and it won’t take up too much space in your car.
 Simply refill with ice and drinks at your hotel or destination every morning and you’re good to go for the next stretch.
-Some places in Namibia is really small and don’t expect too much in terms of a sit down meals in a restaurant.
+Some places in Namibia are really small and don’t expect too much in terms of sit-down meals in a restaurant.

 Always fill up at every opportunity even if you still have enough fuel to reach your next destination.
 It may happen that there is no fuel available at the only pump available where you have planned to fill up next.

 “Some places in Namibia are really small and don’t expect too much.
 Always have some cash on hand as the only ATM machine in the town may not be in working condition when you need cash to fill up.”

 Don’t forget to take your favorite tunes along for the ride.
 An iPod playlist or USB collection works wonders in making the trip more enjoyable, especially in Namibia where radio signals will be most of the time not available.
 Be sure to carry along a mix of tunes that cover every mood, from upbeat to introspective to make the most of your trip.

 Namibian Dollars and Rands are accepted as payment currencies.
 Credit cards are also widely accepted where card facilities are available.
 Always have some cash on hand as the only ATM machine in the town may be broken when you need cash when credit card facilities are not available.
 The only towns where open garage shops and working ATM’s are guaranteed to be available 24/7 are: